 Not only is the park gorgeous, but this beach offers one of the best vistas of the Vancouver skyline.
-It’s less busy than Kits Beach too, so you won’t have to fight off other people in order to get your viewpoint.
+It’s less busy than Kits Beach too, so you won’t have to fight off other people in order to get your viewpoint experience.
 The final kicker?
-It’s a popular spot for dog walking, which means dog spotting for you!
+It’s a popular spot for dog walking, which means its dog watch o’clock for you!

-As Vancouver’s only nude beach, this spot provides unobstructed views of the ocean, with a couple of islands here and there for good measure.
-It’s also the only place where you can get a picture of a full moon during the day.
-Hehehe.
-Plus, those stairs can be your exercise for the day.
+As Vancouver’s only nude beach, this spot provides unobstructed views of the ocean (among other things).
+Plus, those stairs can be your exercise for the day!

 Grouse Mountain offers the quintessential view of Vancouver from above.
 Sure, it might be a ‘grind’ to get up there, but you’ll be rewarded with a stunning vista of Vancouver, the ocean, and the rest of the Lower Mainland.
 Catch it on a super clear day and you might even see Mt.
 Rainier in the distance.